shankx50/shankx50.github.io/_posts/2015-05-09-genius-programmer-myth.markdown

 ##Embrace Failure

 We need to learn that **failure is good**.
 We learn by failing.
 Programming techniques and tools (e.g. version control) lend themselves to pretending that every programmer out there is almost perfect.
 That is understandable since most coders have a tendency to only publish finalized code.
-But let me ask you - how much time to you think that other programmers spend debugging and problem-soliving?
+But let me ask you - how much time to you think that other programmers spend debugging and problem-solving?
 They all do!
 Don't get me wrong, I am not saying that seasoned programmers don't work faster as novices, because they do.
 The point is that **they all struggle, and they all fail over and over again**.
 But again, don't take it from me - take it from people who should know.

 <div style="text-align:center;"><iframe height="315" src="https://www.youtube.com/embed/0SARbwvhupQ?rel=0" frameborder="0" allowfullscreen></iframe></div>